Patruni Sastry: Biography

+In 2024, Patruni Chidananda Sastry was featured in the Absolut Ally campaign, a national initiative by Absolut India spotlighting LGBTQIA+ voices and their contributions to visibility, inclusion, and advocacy.
+Sastry’s presence in the campaign, alongside other queer changemakers, brought attention to their work at the intersections of drag, parenthood, and activism.

+In Transit Documentary

+In 2025, Sastry appeared in the Amazon Prime Video docuseries In Transit, directed by Ayesha Sood and produced by Zoya Akhtar and Reema Kagti under Tiger Baby Productions.
+The four-part series chronicled the lives of nine transgender and non-binary individuals across India, with Sastry’s episode focusing on their experience as a drag performer and parent navigating gender identity, artistic expression, and familial roles.

+Bigg Boss Agnipariksha

+In 2025, Patruni Sastry appeared as a contestant on the Telugu reality television show Bigg Boss Agnipariksha.
+Their participation marked the first time a drag queen entered the Telugu-language version of the Bigg Boss franchise.

+On the show, Sastry used drag performance as a medium to create awareness about gender, sexuality, and LGBTQIA+ issues.
+They performed a self-written folk song on gender and sexual diversity, which they had previously employed as part of SOGIE (Sexual Orientation, Gender Identity and Expression) training sessions.
+Unlike many portrayals of drag on Telugu television—often reduced to comic relief—Sastry’s appearance emphasized dignity, education, and visibility for queer identities.

+Although eliminated early in the competition, Sastry stated that their intention was not to compete for victory but to use the platform to reach mass audiences.

-Performance Style
+Performance style

-Patruni self termed the dance as "Indian Expressionism", Inspired from Expressionist Dance with indian classical dance vocabulary.
-Explaining about the art from Patruni Said "This woman is so raged that she got rejected, she screams out loud and dances.
+Patruni refers to his style of dance as "Indian Expressionism", inspired by Expressionist Dance and drawing upon Indian classical dance vocabulary.
+Patruni remarked about the origins of his style: "This woman is so raged that she got rejected, she screams out loud and dances.
 So for the very first time as a kid, when I saw this, I thought if you have to show your anger, you have to dance…And since then, I kind of picked [it] up.
 Whenever my mom was not giving me a chocolate or whenever I was not getting what I wanted, I used to scream aloud and dance, That was, how it became a kind of an expression.”
-Patruni also blends the idea of performance art in every presentation.
-His performance are majorly centered towards body and how its centered with society, agency, and politics.
-Talking about performance art Patruni says "“I always [saw] my body as a kind of canvas,” Sastry says.
+Patruni also draws upon performance art in his work.
+His performances center on the body and how it relates to society, agency, and politics.
+Patruni explained his affinity with performance art as follows: "“I always [saw] my body as a kind of canvas,” Sastry says.
 “Literally using the body as a part of a movement—a movement is a canvas…When I pose a certain way or when I’m just posing in a different way—escalating my body into a certain form—it automatically creates a canvas.
 It automatically creates an art.”